ucsc/site-giving/README.md

 **This site is currently archived, it is now on WordPress**

+an [archive of the site](https://giving-archive--ucsc-giving.netlify.app/) is available on Netlify

 Website for the UC Santa Cruz Giving website.
 Built with [Jekyll](https://jekyllrb.com), hosted on [Netlify](https://netlify.com).

 - Live site: [https://giving.ucsc.edu](https://giving.ucsc.edu)